Shopify/hydrogen-v1/packages/hydrogen/src/framework/docs/cache.md

 {% endcodeblock %}

-You will see a cache control header report per page request and the associated queries that built this request and their cache control headers.
+A cache control header report displays for each page request.
+The report includes the associated queries that built the request and the cache control headers:

 ```sh
 ┌── Cache control header for http://localhost:3000/collections/freestyle-collection